ngxs/store/docs/plugins/websocket.md

 - `url`: Url of the websocket connection.
 Can be passed here or by the `ConnectWebsocket` action.
 - `typeKey`: Object property that maps the websocket message to a action type.
 Default: `type`
 - `serializer`: Serializer used before sending objects to the websocket.
 Default: `JSON.stringify`
+- `deserializer`: Deserializer used for messages arriving from the websocket.
+Default: `JSON.parse`

 ## Usage
 Once connected, any message that comes across the websocket will be bound to the state event stream.